 The COVID-19 pandemic has once again brought the subject of vaccinations to the forefront of public discourse.
-Although vaccinations have long been successful in combatting serious illnesses and in some cases almost eliminating them completely (such as smallpox and polio), they still remain the subject of much debate and confusion.
+Although vaccinations have long been successful in combating serious illnesses and in some cases almost eliminating them completely (such as smallpox and polio), they still remain the subject of much debate and confusion.

 In order to provide an alternative to the rampant misinformation campaigns, Tanenbaum has put together a resource exploring common misconceptions about vaccinations and offering answers and information vetted by health experts and religious authorities.
 It is our hope that this resource will dispel some of the hesitancy and anxiety that affects many people throughout the United States.